AdobeDocs/analytics.en/help/implement/js-implementation/c-variables/configuration-variables.md

 dynamicAccountList.xml
 -->

-AppMeasurement for JavaScript can dynamically select a report suite to which it sends data.
+[!DNL AppMeasurement] for JavaScript can dynamically select a report suite to which it sends data.
 The  variable contains the rules used to determine the destination report suite.

 |  Max Size  | Debugger Parameter  | Reports Populated  | Default Value  |
 |---|---|---|---|